 08:30 am – Registration & Coffee

-- Moderator: Christian Wirth — Speakers: Daniel Haudenschild, Paul Wang, Thevoz.
-Kolain.
+- Moderator: Christian Wirth — Speakers: Paul Wang, Philippe Thevoz, Michael Kolain, Jorn Erbguth.

 - A large majority of IT security experts and prospective blockchain institutional users are still highly sceptical of the security claims of even the most securely-architected or time-tested blockchains.
 Many challenges remains to be addressed.
 How can the blockchain benefit from ultra-high assurance IT systems (for example, on the client -side) and their certification models?
 How can blockchains, in turn, measurably improve the assurance of high-assurance systems?